How Americans Can Plan For and Handle Emergencies Abroad

 notarization of documents, absentee voting, and more.

-Volker Poelzl is the Living Abroad editor for Transitions Abroad.
-He recently helped a friend find his runaway teenage son
+Volker Poelzl is a Living Abroad Contributing Editor for Transitions Abroad.
+He helped a friend find his runaway teenage son

 in Spain, which inspired this article.